cits3007/cits3007.github.io/assets/lectures/lect10--ipc.md

 - Like any file -- FIFOs must be secured with appropriate permissions.
 - Unauthorized access can lead to data exposure or tampering.

+### Further reading

+The following have some useful further discussion of containerization
+technologies:

+- Pfleeger et al, *Security in Computing* (6th edn, Boston:
+  Addison-Wesley Professional, 2024). \
+  See section 5.1, "Security in operating systems"

 <!-- vim: tw=72
 -->